ArtemAlagizov/rabbitmq-ruby-simple/README.md

 ````
 ruby publisher.rb
 ````
-4) with docker desktop change host in publisher.rb to localhost and run
+4) with docker desktop change host :host => "192.168.99.100" in publisher.rb to :host => "localhost" and run
 ````
 ruby publisher.rb
 ````